 Apps: Fitbit wins on fitness, Apple on everything else

 Apple’s Activity and Workout apps look glorious, of course, but Fitbit’s appealing multi-phone app features more stats and data graphics.
 Fitbit also wins by having a rich desktop dashboard to collect and organise your activity data.

-The Blaze and Ionic work with the Fitbit Coach, which combines dynamic video workouts with Audio Coaching sessions to help users increase endurance, speed and form.
-With (introductory) pricing of £7.99 a month, Fitbit says the app will grow to include advanced tools with a library of programs and workouts to deliver personalised adaptive health and fitness coaching.
+The Versa 2 and Ionic work with the Fitbit Coach, which combines dynamic video workouts with Audio Coaching sessions to help users increase endurance, speed and form.
+With pricing of £7.99 a month, Fitbit says the app will grow to include advanced tools with a library of programs and workouts to deliver personalised adaptive health and fitness coaching.

-The Ionic might measure up better against the Apple Watch when it has a much-expanded range of non-fitness apps.
-Right now its apps are very limited outside of Fitbit's impressive health and fitness functions, plus notification features.
+The Versa 2 and Ionic might measure up better against the Apple Watch when they have a much-expanded range of non-fitness apps.
+Right now its apps are very limited outside of Fitbit's impressive health and fitness functions, plus notification features - but more are being released, and there are over 500 to download.
 If you want a large range of non-health apps then the Watch or an Android equivalent will suit you better than a Fitbit, although they do feature Caller ID, text message and calendar alerts on screen.

-Wearing both Watch and Ionic we found that the most used Apple Watch apps were Notifications, which are ably handled by the Ionic too - and in a less graphic way by the less-high-end Fitbits too.
+Wearing both Watch and Versa 2 or Ionic we found that the most used Apple Watch apps were Notifications, which are ably handled by the Fitbit smartwatches too - and in a less graphic way by the less smart Fitbit trackers too.
 If the Apple Watch has a "killer app" it's probably Activity - so the Fitbits compete very favourably for the most-used daily apps despite offering fewer third-party apps.